flipt-io/helm-charts/README.md

 - You need multi-environment support with Git workflows
 - You prefer branch-based development and merge proposals
 - You want GPG commit signing capabilities
-- You don't mind beta software and want cutting-edge features
+- You want production-ready Git-native feature flag management

 ## Versioning